norulshahlam/spring-boot-kafka-tutorials/README.md

 <details>
 <summary><b>Topic</b></summary>
-A topic is a named, logical stream of records in Kafka.
+A topic is a named, logical stream of records in Kafka (Think DB table).
 Producers publish records to a topic and consumers read from a topic.
 Topics are multi-subscriber: multiple consumer groups can read the same topic independently.
 Ordering is only guaranteed within a single partition of a topic, not across the whole topic.
 Use a message key to send related messages to the same partition when you need ordering.
 </details>

 <details>